Determining your tax rates

 There are two major components of state unemployment taxes, an experience-rating tax based on an average of the employer's layoff history over the past four fiscal years and a shared-cost (social) tax based on costs from the previous year that can't be attributed to a specific employer.

 Employers with delinquent tax bills also may receive a range of delinquent-tax rates.
-The lowest delinquent-tax rate for experienced employers in 2021 is 0.83 percent, and the highest is 7.73 percent.
+The lowest delinquent-tax rate for experienced employers in 2023 is 1.25%, and the highest is 8.15%.

 Average tax rates

 The average tax rate in recent years has been: